École nationale supérieure des mines de Nancy

-Mines Nancy (École Nationale Supérieure des Mines de Nancy in French or Nancy School of Mines in English; also referred to as ENSMN, École des Mines de Nancy or Mines Nancy) is one of the leading French engineering Grandes Écoles.
+The École nationale supérieure des mines de Nancy ([ekɔl nasjɔnal sypeʁjœʁ de min də nɑ̃si]; literally "National Higher School of Mines of Nancy"), also known as Mines Nancy or, formerly, École des mines de Nancy, is a French engineering grande école founded in 1919.
+It is an internal school of the University of Lorraine and a strategic partner of the Institut Mines-Télécom (IMT).

+The school offers three engineer programs: one generalist program and two specialized programs.
+It also offers an international engineering program taught in English, several master's degrees, three mastères specialisés and continuing education courses.
+Its main areas of expertise are: energy, computer science, geosciences and civil engineering, industrial engineering and applied mathematics, and materials science and engineering.

-It is located in the campus Artem, in the city of Nancy, Eastern France (only 1h30 from Paris by TGV), and is part of the University of Lorraine.
+It is located on the Artem campus in Nancy, in the Grand Est region.
 Around 400 students are taught general science and management and 300 follow specialised Master programs.
 These students are taught by 60 permanent professors.
 There are also 400 researchers including a hundred PhD students.

-Despite its small size, it is well represented in the French industry.
-Most of its alumni hold executive positions in the industry and large corporations or scientific research positions in France or abroad.

-It was created in 1919 on the request of the University of Nancy in order to contribute to the reconstruction of the mining and steel industry in the east of France after World War I. At the end of the 1950s, under the impulse of its then-director Bertrand Schwartz (younger brother of Laurent Schwartz), the school reorganized its curriculum to include a balanced blend of engineering, management and social sciences.
-At the time, it was an innovative educational model for engineers, that was later extended to other Grandes Ecoles.
+It was created on the request of the University of Nancy in order to contribute to the reconstruction of the mining and steel industry in the east of France after World War I.